verhovsky/books-futures-explained/src/1_background_information.md

 future through the `Future` trait.
 2. An ergonomic way of creating tasks which can be suspended and resumed through the `async` and `await` keywords.
-3. A defined interface wake up a suspended task through the `Waker` trait.
+3. A defined interface wake up a suspended task through the `Waker` type.

 That's really what Rusts standard library does.
 As you see there is no definition of non-blocking I/O, how these tasks are created or how they're run.

-### What you need to find elsewhere

-A runtime, often just referred to as an `Executor`.

-There are mainly two such runtimes in wide use in the community today [async_std][async_std] and [tokio][tokio].

-Executors, accepts one or more asynchronous tasks (`Futures`) and takes care of actually running the code we write, suspend the tasks when they're waiting for I/O and resume them when they can make progress.

->Now, you might stumble upon articles/comments which mentions both an `Executor` and an `Reactor` (also referred to as a `Driver`) as if they're well defined concepts you need to know about.
-This is not true.
-In practice today you'll only interface with the runtime, which provides leaf futures which actually wait for some I/O operation, and the executor where

 ## Bonus section